 - Attach your signature at the bottom of the page.

 Email your form to the Undergraduate Coordinator for approval

-- Email your signed major declaration form to the Undergraduate Coordinator, Lisa Ishler, for review.
+- Email your signed major declaration form and a copy of your unofficial transcript to the Undergraduate Coordinator, Lisa Ishler, for review.
 You will be contacted via email if more information is needed.